meco-group/ProjectEagle/examples/readme.md

 * Estimate the ratio of compression time and capturing time.
 ## 5. ImageTransmitter - ImageReceiver
 Transmit images for as long as a receiver is listening.
 The ImageTransmitter-ImageReceiver pair should be run together as a video transmission demo.
+## 6. Background
+Takes a few snapshots and averages these to get a nice background, necessary for the detection of the robots.
+## 7. Detector
+Detect robots in the viewing area.
+Unless your camera is really distorted, this demo will just work fine, no calibration needed.
+Codes being detected in the demo are 0,1 and 9.
+A Background should be available (cfr.
+Background).
+## 8. EagleTransmitter - EagleReceiver
+Transmit images, robot and obstacle data.
+This should be run together with the receiver as a full demo.

 # ToDo-list